 Every team loves a coach who inspires as well as instructs.
 In construction, that means a toolbox talk that informs, engages, and sometimes even entertains.

-Choosing unique topics for your talks can reel your audience right back in.
-Breathe some life into these “micro-trainings” by putting your own spin on one of these ideas.
+We’ve rounded up 20 toolbox topics that will keep your audience attentive.
+Breathe some life into these micro-trainings by putting your own spin on one or more of these unique toolbox ideas.